 One of the most interesting things to do in Kotor, in my opinion, is climbing to the St. John Fortress.
-It is the most touristy place in Montenegro and Balkan region in general but still, it is very much worth your effort and time.
-From the top, you get stunning views of the old town, port and the Bay of Kotor.
+Kotor fortress hike is the most touristy place in Montenegro and Balkan region in general but still, it is very much worth your effort and time.
+From the top, you get stunning views of the old town, port, and the Bay of Kotor.

 If you have a couple of hours of time and energy to overcome 1460 steps uphill, then I highly recommend doing it.

 There are two options on how to get to the top of the fortress.
 The first one is a free one which takes more time but you walk an old road.
 The second option is a paid one where you climb the stairs.
 I have a detailed post on this climb.
 Check out my best hikes in Montenegro post to find out.

 TIP: If hiking in the summer, you need to start the ascent in the morning before 8 am when it is still not too hot.
 Take 1-1.5 liters of water per person with you and a hat.
 Until 8 am the entrance is free.
 If you go late in the evening, expect to take pictures against the sun.

 Kotor Old Town has quite a few nice restaurants and cafes where you can get a meal and enjoy your time.
 Yet, for meat lovers, I recommend stopping for lunch (or dinner) at BBQ TANJGA cafe.

 It looks inconspicuous and like a very basic eatery but the food is absolutely delicious there.
 If you are up for local meat, this is the best place in Kotor so far.